Picking The Right Dance Pole For Your Home

 Don’t get me wrong, the price wasn’t low, which was a bit deceiving, but I nearly had many accidents that could have caused some serious harm to me.

-I didn’t have the correct dancing pole for home use and it cost me a lot of money.
+I didn’t have the right equipment, and it cost me a lot of money, time and effort.

 So I decided to write a bit of a guide as to which poles are trustworthy and what type of equipment you need.